coltongrainger/blog/_posts/2020-07-14-transitional-syllabus.md

 ```
 (paraphrased from <https://tex.com.tw/pages/back-to-the-future>)

-I just did not realize how totally useless I was using any other keyboard until like a year into painfully operating vim on a MacBook for work.
-I just don't know where the keys are.
-Finally, the *most frustrating* aspect of a MacBook is that the *modifier keys* (e.g., alt-b) don't do what they should when I'm editing shell commands!
+I just did not realize how totally useless I was typing on any other keyboard until like a year into painfully operating vim on a MacBook for work.
+I want a keyboard I can *get mad at!* Perhaps the *most self-destructive* aspect of a MacBook is that the *modifier keys* (e.g., `alt-b`) don't do what they should when I'm editing shell commands!

 Thinkpads are in space!
 Right now!